Introduction: From lawn to catwalk

 B. Digital Marketing

-• AI-supported shopping: Tools such as GOAT (used by CFS investor TGC) recommend suitable products based on algorithms black football jerseys or pink Variants.
+AI-powered shopping: Tools like GOAT (used by CFS investor TGC) recommend suitable products based on algorithms. black football jerseys or pink Variants.

 C. Community Building